multidots/sync-product-from-amazon/README.md

 1.0
 Initial release.
 No upgrades available yet.

-This format should make your `readme.md` clear, informative, and helpful for users and developers alike.

 ## Credits
 Sync Product From Amazon is developed by Multidots.
 We appreciate the contributions from the open-source community.